 WQXR presents Beginner’s Ear, a guided, live music meditation series every Friday from January 17 through March 6.
-Each meditation will feature live music from a different artist, to be announced.
+Each meditation will feature live music from a different artist.

 Unplug and recharge your batteries during a 60-minute deep dive into the art of listening with guided meditation and live music.
 Beginner’s Ear brings you closer to the music by opening the mind to both silence and sound.
 Through guided meditation, participants reach a deep state of attentive calm, out of which a live performance unfolds with visceral beauty.

 Hosted by Corinna da Fonseca-Wollheim.
 Meditation led by Thomas Droge, founder of the Pathfinder Institute.

 Beginner’s Ear was created by New York Times contributing critic Corinna da Fonseca-Wollheim as a way to dissolve the mental static that so often gets in the way of a clear connection to a musical performance.
 Each 60-minute session begins with a mindfulness teacher leading participants in a 15-minute guided meditation.
 Out of the resulting deep stillness, a 30-minute musical performance emerges, unfolds in the space, and recedes back into the rich calm.
 The event wraps up with a short conversation, moderated by Corinna, about aspects of mindful listening.

 Corinna da Fonseca-Wollheim is a writer, music critic and the founder of Beginner’s Ear.
 Thomas Droge is an author, teacher, and Chinese medicine practitioner with deep roots in the Daoist tradition, as well as the meditation consultant for Beginner’s Ear.